 Option Bii is supported by Nottingham City Council.
 This proposal includes a boundary review, and recommends the creation of two new unitary councils:

-• North and East - parts of Broxtowe, Gedling and Rushcliffe combined with Ashfield, Bassetlaw, Mansfield, and Newark and Sherwood.
+• North and East - comprising parts of Broxtowe, Gedling and Rushcliffe combined with Ashfield, Bassetlaw, Mansfield, and Newark and Sherwood.

 Further information about the proposals and links to the submissions are available here: Proposals | LGR